js2264/VplotR/paper/paper.md

 ![Distribution of MNase-seq fragments over ABF1 binding sites in Yeast at a locus on chrXV (186 kb).\label{fig:locus}](figures/figures_locus.png)

 The paired-end fragments overlapping a locus of interest (e.g., binding sites, provided in the `loci` argument) are shown in red while the remaining fragments mapping to the genomic window are displayed in black.
-Marginal curves are also plotted on the side of the distribution plot.
+Marginal curves are also plotted on the side of the distribution plot; they highlight the smoothed distribution of the position of paired-end fragment midpoints (top) or of the paired-end fragment length (right).
 Furthermore, genomic features provided in the `annots` arguments are displayed as horizontal bars on top of the plots.
 Here, the distribution of yeast MNase paired-end fragments over the bi-directional promoter regulating two divergent genes clearly reveals the ABF1 binding site (in red) located in the nucleosome-depleted region (NDR).

 # Research using VplotR